Generic name: SERTRALINE HYDROCHLORIDE 25mg

 Adverse reactions may occur upon discontinuation of ZOLOFT [See Warnings and Precautions (5.5)].
 Gradually reduce the dosage rather than stopping ZOLOFT abruptly whenever possible.

-ZOLOFT oral concentrate and oral solution must be diluted before use.
+ZOLOFT oral solution must be diluted before use.

-- Use the supplied calibrated dropper to measure the amount of ZOLOFT oral concentrate and oral solution needed
+- Use the supplied calibrated dropper to measure the amount of ZOLOFT oral solution needed

 - Note: The supplied calibrated dropper has 25 mg and 50 mg graduation marks only